Grief Resources During Covid 19

 Here are some ways you can help:

-• Make that phone call to tell them you are especially thinking of them during this time
+• Make that phone call to tell them you are especially thinking of them during this time• Allow them to talk about their fears, their loved one

 • Understand their grief from their perspective and normalize their experience